nci/gsky/config_json.md

 A WMS layer is defined using a JSON document specifying values used internally by GSKY to locate and process the data as well as parameters used to describe the layer in the WMS GetCapabilities response.
-There are different modes for exposing WMS layers which require specific fields in the document, but the following document contains the list of common parameters that need to be defined for any layer.
-The WCS services provided by GSKY shares the same processing pipeline as WMS does.
+The WCS services provided by GSKY shares a major portion of the processing pipeline as WMS does.
 Therefore, WCS inherits all the WMS layer configurations.
+WCS, however, delivers raw data to the client side.
+Thus the `offset_value`, `clip_value`, `scale_value` and `colour palette` fields are not used by WCS.

 A skeleton of the configuration of a WMS layer is as follows: